inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 	The girl smiled and asked: "Do you think I'm prettier than Maggie Kelly?"
 	He got up.
 He said nothing and walked out of the house.
 He never saw that girl again.
-Gail Wynand, who prided himself on never needing a lesson twice, did not fall in love again in the years that followed.
+Gail Wynand, who prid himself on never needing a lesson twice, did not fall in love again in the years that followed.
 		-- Ayn Rand, "The Fountainhead"
 Dull women have immaculate homes.
 Magary's Principle:
-	When there is a public outcry to cut deadwood and fat from any government bureaucracy, it is the deadwood and the fat that do the cutting, and the public's services are cut.
+	When there is a public outcry to cut adwood and fat from any government bureaucracy, it is the adwood and the fat that do the cutting, and the public's services are cut.
 Nothing ever becomes real till it is experienced -- even a proverb is no proverb to you till your life has illustrated it.